Refugee. Huntress. Enforcer. Detective.

-Yet the Empire's fate is about to come to rest on the shoulders of NYSSKA STONEGATE, the first Sethyd member of the Imperial Criminal Investigation Division, known as the THAUMETALLICON.
+Yet the Empire's fate is about to come to rest on Nysska's shoulders as she becomes the first sethyd member of the Imperial Criminal Investigation Ministry.

 The demon’s face floated up to him, unreal, like the ragged remnants of a hazy dream.

 One of the brigands had stabbed him.
 He couldn’t tell how bad it was.
-It felt bad, lancing through him with each shallow breath, every thump of his heart spilling pain-infused blood onto the dock.
+It felt bad, lancing through him with each shallow breath, every thump of his heart spilling pain-infused blood.
 He could hear each drop as it fell into the river below him.

 Shuddering, teeth chattering, Anwar tried to calculate his chances of living through the night.
 The depth of the knife wound would tell the tale.
 If the blade hadn’t nicked any major vessels, they’d hold him for ransom.
 If the blood dripping down between the planks proved to be more his than his guard detail’s, the brigands would dump him into the frigid water.

-He couldn’t turn his head, so he couldn’t see which of the Imperial soldiers died last.
-He could only listen as the final man spat and cursed, struggling to the end — could only imagine two of the vile, fur-covered heathens holding him by both arms, the leader of the raiding party sheathing his knife in the soldier’s throat.
+He couldn’t turn his head, so he couldn’t see which of his Imperial soldiers died last.
+He could only listen as the final man spat and cursed, struggling to the end—could only imagine two of the vile, fur-covered heathens holding him by both arms, the leader of the raiding party sheathing his knife in the soldier’s throat.

 Anwar couldn’t feel his toes anymore.
 Or his fingers.
 He wondered how much of that was thanks to the blood loss, and how much to the freezing night air.
 His nose seemed to have turned to fragile crystal, such that it might shatter and fall away from his face were he to press it against the dock.

-With half his face hanging over the edge of the dock, only his left eye peered down into the water.
+With half his face hanging over the dock’s edge, only his left eye peered down into the water.
 His right saw nothing but frozen, dirt-encrusted wood.

 He narrowed that left eye as he gazed down into the river’s depths.
 Did blood loss cause hallucinations?
 He couldn’t remember ever hearing such a thing, and yet, as he stared, two spots of soft, luminous green appeared in the gloom directly beneath him.
 They rose slowly, carefully, and just before he realized those soft green spots were eyes, two black, dagger-pointed, sharp-ridged horns broke the surface, the rest of the demon’s face following a heartbeat later.